Manny Matsakis: Assistant coaching and high school

 In 2010, Matsakis was hired to be the head coach at Enka High School in Candler, North Carolina where his teams compiled a 13–23 record before resigning in 2013.

 Bethany

 In March 2013, Matsakis was hired as the 17th head coach for the Bethany Swedes in Lindsborg, Kansas.
 He remained there as head coach for the 2013 and 2014 seasons.

 Widener

 Matsakis spent the three years, 2015 to 2017, as the offensive coordinator at Widener University in Chester, Pennsylvania.

 Defiance

 In July 2018, Defiance College announced that it had selected Matsakis as head coach of the Yellow Jackets.
 In August 2021, he was fired from the program and was replaced by Earnest Wilson, who was appointed interim head coach.

+Ohio Valley Ironmen

+On October 30, 2024, Matsakis was named the head coach of the Ohio Valley Ironmen, a team that was originally to play in the International Football Alliance.
+Matsakis indicated that he had chosen the name because he was a fan of the original Ohio Valley Ironmen in the 1960s as a child.
+After numerous legal issues with other IFA teams, the Ironmen revised their schedule to consist mostly of semi-pro teams from other leagues in April 2025, two months before its launch.
+Such complications eventually led to the Ironmen ending its schedule after three games, with Matsakis suggesting that the team's dominant performances in its early games, along with the ongoing financial and legal troubles of the IFA and its other franchises (the remaining schedule consisted mostly of teams that the Ironmen had already beaten and IFA teams that had already ceased operations or never made it to play), had made continuing the season untenable.
+Matsakis vowed to bring the Ironmen back for a 2026 season.
+In September 2026, he announced the establishment of a revival of the Continental Football League, for which the Ironmen would serve as the flagship franchise.